Note

 ASSUME in general is intended for researchers, planners, utilities and everyone searching to understand market dynamics of energy markets.
 It provides an easy-to-use tool-box as a free software that can be tailored to the specific use case of the user.

 In the following figure the architecture of the framework is depicted.
-It can be roughly devided into two parts.
+It can be roughly divided into two parts.
 On the left side of the world class the markets are located and on the right side the market participants, which are here named units.
-Both world are connected via the orders that market participants place on the markets.
+Both worlds are connected via the orders that market participants place on the markets.
 The learning capability is sketched out with the yellow classes on the right side, namely the units side.

 Single-Agent Learning#